 My Clients’ Experience

-When the story broke on the TV news that there was a prescription that could be beneficial for wrinkles, everybody ran to the dermatologist.
+When the story broke that there was a prescription that could be beneficial for wrinkles, everybody ran to the dermatologist.
 Here’s the thing, though.
 Back then, there wasn’t an awareness of how to use it.
 People began slathering it on like it was some sort of face cream when it really needs to be used sparingly and specifically to manage side effects.

 Lo and behold, they were experiencing side effects like skin dryness, peeling, and even cracking.
 As an esthetician, my schedule suddenly became super busy.
 Clients were calling in and telling me, “Renée, my skin is so dry!
 Help me!”
-As I was talking to one client when she came in for her facial treatment, her nasolabial fold (laugh lines) cracked and started bleeding right in front of my eyes.
+As I was talking to one client who had come in for a facial, her nasolabial fold (laugh line) cracked and started bleeding right in front of my eyes.
 It was crazy.

-Now, what happened next was most of the people that were experiencing the harsh side effects decided to give up on it.
+Most of the people that were experiencing the harsh side effects decided to give up on it.
 However, I had a few clients that stuck with it, and I saw their skin transform.
 It took a while to see the improvement, but within 6-9 months, I really saw it starting to change for the better.
-Their pores looked smaller, pigmentation was disappearing, and there were fewer visible lines and wrinkles.
+Their pores looked smaller, pigmentation was disappearing, and there were fewer lines and wrinkles.
 Really, it was reversing the look of sun damage.
 It was incredible and I became a believer.